ePages-de/epages-devportal/_posts/2019/2019-07-31-consistency.md

 Let's make that clear with an example: `categoryListView.createButton.label` and `categoryList.create` both are keys that could be used as a placeholder for the same UI text.
 But the first one gives way more context information, such as the view we're dealing with and that it's a button label.

-On top of that, consistent keys facilitate the search for certain elements later on - in the code as well as in the software localization tool.
+On top of that, consistent keys facilitate the search for certain elements - in the code as well as in the software localization tool.
-If all buttons are e.g. structured as in our example, later on these keys can be searched for `Button.label` to easily get an overview of all already existing UI texts for button labels.
+If all buttons are e.g. structured as in our example, these keys can be searched for `Button.label` to easily get an overview of all already existing UI texts for button labels.
 This is a good trick to check once again whether all UI texts of this type are consistent.
 Bottom line: meaningful translation keys definitely support consistent UI texts.

 But as many developers work on a software, each of them has their own style to craft translation keys.
 That's why you should invest time to [come up with a style guide for translation keys](https://developer.epages.com/blog/language-and-localization/why-you-should-invest-time-on-translation-keys/){:target="_blank"}.
 It leads to a company-wide consistent usage, and thus enables users to understand and categorize the keys more easily.
-Furthermore, developers have a given template and don’t need to spend extra time thinking about the correct term or structure.
+Furthermore, developers have a given template, and don’t need to spend extra time thinking about the correct term or structure.

 ## Translation Memories